Igor Primoratz

-Igor Primorac, also Igor Primoratz (born on October 6, 1945, in Moscow), is a Croatian philosopher of Russian origin who is occupied with ethics, philosophy of sex, and philosophy of law.
-He teaches at the Faculty of Philosophy in Zagreb and other universities.
-He publishes his scholarly works mostly in English.
+Igor Primoratz (born on October 6, 1945, in Moscow), also Igor Primorac, is a Croatian Israeli Australian philosopher who is occupied with ethics, applied ethics, philosophy of sex, philosophy of punishment, philosophy of war and terrorism, and philosophy of law.
+He taught at the University of Melbourne, Australian National University, Hebrew University, Faculty of Philosophy in Zagreb and other universities.
+His publications were mostly in English.

 Works

 Some of his major works include: